From puffins to white-tailed eagles, Orkney’s birdlife is remarkably varied, with the islands home to no less than 13 RSPB nature reserves.

 Large numbers of migratory birds pass through Orkney, and we get all manner of rare breeds appearing here too, often after being blown off course!

-During the summer months, Orkney’s cliffs are home to thousands of breeding seabirds, with Marwick Head and Mull Head on the mainland, and Noup Head in Westray, popular sites for observing.
+During the summer months, Orkney’s cliffs are home to thousands of breeding seabirds, with Marwick Head in the West Mainland, Mull Head in the East Mainland, and Noup Head in Westray, popular sites for observing.

 For many people, catching a glimpse of a puffin is one of the highlights of a visit to Orkney.
 Known affectionately in Orkney as a Tammie Norrie, the puffin can appear clumsy on land and comical, but don't be deceived by first impressions.
 It is an expert diver, plunging into the sea from a height of 100 feet in search of its favourite meal - sand eels.
 There are reputed to be 61,000 puffins in Orkney, but of this impressive number all but 2,000 of them nest on the remote Sule Skerry, 40 miles west of the mainland.